coreinfrastructure/best-practices-badge/doc/security.md

    In addition, our continuous integrattion task reruns brakeman.
 6. Sensitive Data Exposure.
    We generally do not store sensitive data; the data about projects is intended to be public.
-The only sensitive data we store are local passwords, and those are encrypted and hashed with bcrypt.
+The only sensitive data we centrally store are local passwords, and those are encrypted and hashed with bcrypt (this is a well-known iterated salted hash algorithm).
 7. Missing Function Level Access Control.
    The system depends on server-side routers and controllers for access control.
 There is some client-side Javascript, but no